Lizz-Wei/CMPC-Bitcoin-Compatible-and-Conditional-Multi-Party-Payment-Channel/README.md

 # Bitcoin-Compatible-and-Conditionality-Multi-Party-Payment-Channel
-Lizz is a Bitcoin-compatible multi-party conditional payment channel.
+CMPC is a Bitcoin-compatible multi-party conditional payment channel.
 It is designed to rely on digital signatures and time locks in order to minimize the requirements for blockchain system scripting functionality.
 A semi-trusted board of users coordinates user payments and verifies that payment conditions are met.

 ## Prerequisites